-This panel is a tree you can use to navigate to pages in the Administration Console.
-Click any of the nodes in the Domain Structure tree to go to that page.
+This panel contains a tree structure you can use to navigate to pages in the Administration Console.
+Select any of the nodes in the Domain Structure tree to view that page.
 Click a + (plus) icon in the Domain Structure to expand a node and a - (minus) icon to collapse the node.